 According to Inga Hägg there is no clear archaeological evidence for the existence of sleeves in the Birka material.
 Only four graves contain fragments that may be from a sleeve, and all of these are pleated.
 Four is not exactly a large statistical sample, and the predominance of pleated linen may be simply coincidence, or caused by pleated linen being easier to identify as part of a serk than plain linen, or it may be an indication that only pleated serks had long sleeves.
-Of the four graves, grave 1062 contains the fragments that are most likely to originate from a sleeve, and it may be worth noting that the pleating in this case seems to have been perpendicular to the arm.
+Of the four graves, grave 1062 contains the fragments that are most likely to originate from a sleeve, and the pleating in this case appears to have been perpendicular to the arm.

-Although it is possible that the Pskov serk represents Slavic clothing tradition instead of Scandinavian, it is worth noting that the silk cuffs left in the grave provides clear evidence for long sleeves.
+Thor Ewing raises the possibility that long sleeves were only worn by those wearing a pleated dress, and that the rest wore some kind of half-sleeves caused by part of the dress covering the upper part of the arm.
+The model he proposes is explained in more detail below.
+While Ewing's theory is interesting, the rune stone from Hunnestad shows a plain and simple serk with long sleeves.
+In addition, although it is possible that the Pskov serk represents Slavic clothing tradition instead of Scandinavian, it is worth noting that the silk cuffs left in this grave provides clear evidence for long sleeves.
 The archaeological evidence from Eura also has sleeve fragments attached to the metal bracelets, indicating that this woman wore some kind of dress with long sleeves.
-And although the serk on the rune stone from Hunnestad is plain and simple, it has long sleeves.

 |"Blouse sleeve" reconstruction, Historical museum in Oslo, Norway||"Straight sleeve" reconstruction, museum at Trelleborg, Denmark|

-Because there is only fragments left of the serk, the archaeological evidence cannot tell us with certainty what the garment looked like.
-What we know is that the garment at least reached to the hip and that it had various necklines.
-There is also some evidence for sleeves and gores, although the interpretations of these are contested.
+Because only fragments are left of the serk, the archaeological evidence cannot tell us with certainty what it looked like.
+What we know is that the garment reached at least to the hip, and had various necklines.
+There is also evidence for sleeves and gores, although the interpretations are contested.